usabilla/api-js-node/README.md

 });
 ```

-See the code in the 'example' folder for more advanced ideas on how to use the client.
+See the code in the [example folder](https://github.com/usabilla/api-js-node/tree/master/example) for more advanced ideas on how to use the client.

 ## Contribute